ZelGimi/industrialupgrade/docs/kubejs/index.md

 description: Creating JSON Recipes for IndustrialUpgrade (Forge 1.19.2-1.20.1, NeoForge 1.21.1)
 ---

-# Creating recipes in mechanisms
+# Creating/Removing recipes in mechanisms

 Below is a comprehensive guide for players on how to create custom JSON recipes for the `industrialupgrade:universal_recipe` system.
 This document focuses exclusively on the recipe format and usage—no internal algorithm details are included.